d-blocks/d-blocks-core/docs/pages/user_guidelines/project_init.md

 After initializing the project:
 - Adjust the configuration for your environments.
 - Use `dbee export` to synchronize existing database objects to Git.
-- Begin working with Debbie’s features to manage database code efficiently.
+- Begin working with d-bee’s features to manage database code efficiently.

 ---
 By following this structured setup, you ensure **best practices** and **smooth integration** of database code management within Git. 🚀